Configuring your email client to access your email

 <-- Outbound mail

 To send mail out, you may use smtp.ptlnet.com, but you must authenticate with your POP3/IMAP username and password otherwise your mail will be rejected.
-Use STARTTLS on port 587 (or 25) with PLAIN authentication.
+Use STARTTLS (your mail client may call this TLS) on port 587 (or 25) with PLAIN authentication.
 Alternatively, you may use SMTPS on port 465 (your mail client may call this SSL).

 In addition, you can probably send mail via your ISP's SMTP servers without having to authenticate.
 Some ISPs (e.g. BT) block you sending from your own domain unless you have notified them first.